 - Be sure to keep all of your health care providers fully informed.
 This includes talking to them about any medications or herbs you may be taking, as well as any changes in your symptoms.

 - Follow your practitioner's recommendations for self-care.
-These might include exercises such as Qi Gong, yoga, dietary changes, or stress-relief measures such as meditation.
+These might include Qi Gong, yoga, dietary changes, or stress-relief measures such as meditation.

 By making positive lifestyle choices and working closely with your practitioner, you'll truly be taking charge of your life.